An election campaign does not end when the results are announced at the end of polling day.

 Once submitted, the Candidate’s Financial Report becomes a public document.

-Some Candidates will find themselves with extra funds at the end of their campaign while others may not have enough to pay the balance of their election expenses.
+Some candidates will find themselves with extra funds at the end of their campaign, while others may not have enough to pay the balance of their election expenses.

-Within 60 days after polling day, any contributions that were received but not spent on the campaign must be:
+Within 60 business days after polling day, any contributions that were received but not spent on the campaign must be:

-- given to a charitable organization of the Candidate’s choosing; or
+- given to a charitable organization of the candidate’s choosing; or

 - provided to the Chief Electoral Officer to be deposited into the GNWT’s Consolidated Revenue Fund